 This ES style guitar has become internet famous for its incredible fretwork and superb playability.
 Considering the low price, it offers excellent build quality and attention to detail, and it really nails the semi hollow tone made famous by the Gibson ES-335.

-The Eart E-355 gained notoriety on YouTube with a slew of positive press from some high profile vloggers, and since then it’s been one of the most popular semi hollow 335 style guitars on the market.
+The Eart E-355 gained notoriety on YouTube with a slew of positive press from some high-profile vloggers.
+Since then, it’s been one of the most popular semi-hollow 335-style guitars on the market.

-The body was all mahogany, and had a classic Sunburst finish.
-The clearcoat was a very thin matte type, and allowed the grain of the wood to be properly seen, and even felt.
+The body was all mahogany and had a classic Sunburst finish.
+The clear coat was a very thin matte type, allowing the grain of the wood to be properly seen and even felt.
 It wasn’t exactly luxurious, but it was still extremely well finished.

-It had a roasted maple neck and a rosewood fretboard, both being highly desirable woods in guitar building.
-The neck was fairly slim, and had a flattened D profile, which we found to be extremely comfortable, and very forgiving, even during longer sessions.
+It had a roasted maple neck and a rosewood fretboard, both highly desirable woods in guitar-building.
+The neck was fairly slim and had a flattened D profile, which we found to be extremely comfortable and very forgiving, even during longer sessions.

 The fretwork is one of the biggest selling points of this Eart.
 It came with stainless steel wire, polished to a mirror finish with perfect edges.
 Considering the price point, it was absolutely incredible, and really sets the bar for what can be accomplished with a budget instrument.

-The electronics were quite basic, but still provided some quality tones.
-It was warm, full, and very nicely balanced, with good cleans, and still was able to get down and dirty when pushed hard.
-Surprisingly, it had full size pots, which delivered a nice sweep with no noticeable drop off, something that tends to plague cheaper guitars.
+The electronics were quite basic, but still provided quality tones.
+It was warm, full, and very nicely balanced with good cleans, and still was able to get down and dirty when pushed hard.
+Surprisingly, it had full-size pots, which delivered a nice sweep with no noticeable dropoff, something that tends to plague cheaper guitars.

 - Incredible value for money

 - Little known brand

 A hard rocking icon designed to suit players of all genres.